Diego Garcia: Transfer to Mauritius

 On 3 October 2024, the UK prime minister Keir Starmer announced in a statement with the Mauritian prime minister Pravind Jugnauth that the UK will hand over the Chagos islands to Mauritius.
 The joint base on the island will stay, with the UK initially taking a 99-year lease of the base from Mauritius.
 Mauritius will be allowed to begin resettlement on the Chagos Archipelago, but not on Diego Garcia due to the sensitive nature of the base.
-US president Joe Biden welcomed the agreement, saying that it was a "clear demonstration that through diplomacy and partnership, countries can overcome long-standing historical challenges to reach peaceful and mutually beneficial outcomes".
-The deal was put on hold following the 2024 United States presidential election to allow consideration from the new incoming administration.
+U.S. president Joe Biden welcomed the agreement, saying that it was a "clear demonstration that through diplomacy and partnership, countries can overcome long-standing historical challenges to reach peaceful and mutually beneficial outcomes".
+The deal was put on hold following the 2024 United States presidential election to allow consideration from the incoming Trump administration.
 On 1 April 2025, the new administration approved letting treaty negotiations continue.

 On 22 May 2025, Starmer signed a formal agreement on the transfer of sovereignty of the Chagos Islands to Mauritius.
 Under the terms of the deal, the strategic atoll of Diego Garcia and its surrounding 24 mi buffer zone are immediately leased back to the UK.
-This arrangement permits the continued operation of the joint UK/US base on the island for the next 99 years, with an additional 40-year extension and a subsequent right of first refusal.
+This arrangement permits the continued operation of the joint British–American base on the island for the next 99 years, with an additional 40-year extension and a subsequent right of first refusal.

-In June 2025, according to the British Conservatives, the restitution agreement will cost the British taxpayer more than the agreement to return the Chagos Archipelago to Mauritius was expected to.
+In June 2025, British Conservatives asserted that the restitution agreement will cost the British taxpayer more than the agreement to return the Chagos Archipelago to Mauritius was expected to cost.

+In January 2026, the Trump administration reversed their previous approval of the transfer with a post by Donald Trump on Truth Social reading in part: "Shockingly, our 'brilliant' NATO Ally, the United Kingdom, is currently planning to give away the Island of Diego Garcia, the site of a vital U.S. Military Base, to Mauritius, and to do so FOR NO REASON WHATSOEVER...
+The UK giving away extremely important land is an act of GREAT STUPIDITY, and is another in a very long line of National Security reasons why Greenland has to be acquired."
+The criticism of the transfer appeared to be a part of the ongoing Greenland crisis.

+In February 2026, UK Secretary of State for Defence, John Healey, was accused by the Conservatives of misleading parliament, by claiming in May 2025, that if the UK did not cede the British Indian Ocean Territory (Chagos Archipelago) to Mauritius, it could face losing legal rulings "within weeks", and "within just a few years" the base at Diego Garcia "would become inoperable".
+Healy claimed that "the most proximate, and the most potentially serious" threat was the International Tribunal for the Law of the Sea (ITLOS), however under Article 298 of the United Nations Convention on the Law of the Sea (UNCLOS) there is an exemption for "disputes concerning military activities, including military activities by government".